esimonian/cardano-foundation/_pages/faq.md

     - tit: Built for the long term
     - tit: Can I see the code?
     - tit: What is the relationship between ADA and the Cardano platform?
-    - tit: How was the project funded? (not for upload this release)
-    - tit: What’s the monetary supply of ADA?
-(Is this for upload?)
     - tit: Block rewards
     - tit: Cardano Treasury
     - tit: When will all the official information about ADA be released to the public?